MicrosoftDocs/well-architected/well-architected/devops/monitor-instrument.md

 Enable profiling only when necessary because it can impose a significant overhead on the system.
 By using instrumentation, profiling records an event, such as a method call, every time it occurs; but, sampling records only selected events.

 The selection can be time-based, such as once every `n` seconds, or frequency-based, such as once every `n` requests.
-If events occur frequently, profiling by instrumentation may cause too much of a burden and affect overall performance.
+If events occur frequently, profiling by instrumentation may cause too much of a burden and effect overall performance.
 In this case, the sampling approach may be preferable.

 However, if the frequency of events is low, sampling may miss them.
 In this case, instrumentation may be the better approach.